electron/electron/docs/development/build-instructions-mac.md

 After building is done, you can find `Electron.app` under `out/D`.

-## 32bit support
+## 32bit Support

-Electron can only be built for 64bit target on OS X, and there is no plan to support 32bit OS X in future.
+Electron can only be built for a 64bit target on OS X and there is no plan to support 32bit OS X in future.

 ## Tests

-Test your changes confirm to the project coding style using:
+Test your changes conform to the project coding style using:

 ```bash
 $ ./script/cpplint.py